 The extended handle length to 9’ (6’ + 3’) gives amazing extra support when placed under the forearm for lifting.
 This is very useful when netting big fish on 13’ rods.

 The only exceptions are the newly introduced Steve “Frappers”, Frapwell Eel and Cat nets, which use 60” arms with a 30” opening.
 The Catfish version uses much stronger arms.

-The newly introduced big cat and carp nets with fully forward folding handle, suggested by big CAT man Peter Humphries.
+The TFD big cat and carp nets with fully forward folding handle, suggested by big CAT man Peter Humphries.

 All landing nets have alloy net protectors on the arm ends and inserts in the arms at the spreader block end.

-Stainless Steel pins, virtually unbreakable, are fitted to the fully CNC machined spreader block which is machined from solid high tensile alloy and then anodised to BSEN12373.
+Stainless Steel pins, virtually unbreakable, are fitted to the fully CNC machined spreader block which is machined from solid high tensile alloy and then anodised to BSEN12373 and very popular.

 The handle and arms are finished in dark green and coated with hi-build resin for maximum protection.
 Our landing nets are manufactured from GHCER, a very strong and light resin bond glass composite.
 The top range nets are made from a new spiral bound carbon composite, incredibly strong and with a very attractive finish.

 The finished nets can be sign written for a small surcharge of £12.50, please allow 7-10 day’s delivery.

 The reasons for changing the net design away from dual mesh to fine black mesh nets are:-